emagiz/emdocs/howto/upgrade-eMagizMendixConnector.md

 ##  1. Download the eMagiz Mendix connector
    - The EMagiz Mendix connector can be downloaded via EMagiz.
 Log in and then go to one of the busses you have access to.
-   - Under "Deploy | On Premises | Runtime Downloads " the EMagiz Mendix connector can be downloaded.
+   - Go to **Deploy -> On Premises -> Runtime Downloads** the EMagiz Mendix connector can be downloaded.
 It is important that you look at the column Mendix version.
 It must correspond to the Mendix version of the project where you want to use the EMagiz Mendix Connector.
 If you do not do this then the connector will **not** work.

 <p align="center">
   <img  src="resources/emc-runtime-downloads.png">